-Agreement Concerning Dissemination of DUC Results
+Agreement Concerning Dissemination of TREC/TRECVID Results

-The annual Document Understanding Conference (DUC) is an event in which organizations with an interest in automatic document summarization take part in a coordinated series of experiments using the same experimental data.
+The annual Text REtrieval Conference (TREC) is an event in which organizations with an interest in information retrieval and related technologies take part in a coordinated series of experiments using the same experimental data and queries.
 The results of these individual experiments are then presented at a workshop where tentative comparisons may be made.
-In order to preserve the desired, precompetitive nature of these conferences, the organizers have developed a set of guidelines constraining the dissemination and publication of DUC evaluation results.
+In order to preserve the desired, pre-competitive nature of these conferences, the organizers have developed a set of guidelines constraining the dissemination and publication of TREC evaluation results.
 These guidelines are meant to preclude the publication of incomplete or inaccurate information that could damage the reputation of the conference or its participants and could discourage participation in future conferences.
-The guidelines apply to all DUC participants, regardless of the type of organization or institution involved.
+The guidelines apply to all TREC participants and to organizations requesting access to the archive of TREC results.

-A signed agreement is required of each organization participating in the DUC evaluations.
-Any organization that is found to have violated the terms or spirit of the agreement may be denied participation in future DUCs.
+A signed agreement is required of each organization participating in the TREC evaluations or accessing the results archive.
+Any organization that is found to have violated the terms or spirit of the agreement may be denied participation in future TRECs.